ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 {: #provisioning-an-instance-support}

 1. Go to the [{{site.data.keyword.cloudant_short_notm}} catalog tile](https://cloud.ibm.com/catalog/services/cloudant), and click **Create**.
-2. Select the Extension for Apache CouchDB option.
-(If the Extension for Apache CouchDB option is not available, contact support to enable the option for your account.)
+2. Select the Extension for Apache CouchDB option. <br>(If the Extension for Apache CouchDB option is not available, contact support to enable the option for your account.)
 3. Enter an Instance name, and use "CouchDB" somewhere in the name to distinguish it from {{site.data.keyword.cloudant_short_notm}} instances.
 4. Select a Resource group.
 5. Select the number of Virtual Processor Cores (vCPUs) to match that of the vCPUs used in all Apache CouchDB database nodes that require support entitlement.
 The minimum value is 24.